 The above-mentioned can be understood as follows: one is not in a position for receiving enjoyment but is still eager to pursue it, which will cause regret.
 One hesitates to make a correction, which will lead to further regret.
 Or, from the perspective of following a leader with political charisma, it causes regret if one follows the wrong target, and there will be further regret if one adheres obstinately to the error.

-Commentary on the image: Looking up at Yu has (cause to) regret; (this is due to the fact that) the position (where one stays) is inappropriate (to it).
+Commentary on the image: Looking up at Yu has cause to regret, which is because the position where line 3 stays is inappropriate to it.

 Enlightenment through six three: not to follow the wrong target and not to miss the right time to make a correction.
 Being eager to pursue enjoyment, or follow a leader who creates a personality cult, causes regret.
 One hesitates and can’t make corrections in time, which will be further regretted.
-While this line is activated and changes to masculine, the hexagram appears in the form of Xiao Guo (62), slightly over-compensating in correcting oversteps.
-Here a newly fledged bird should fly low instead of high (in following line 4 in the upper trigram).
+After this line is activated changing to masculine, the hexagram appears in the form of Xiao Guo (62), slightly over-compensating in correcting oversteps, where a newly fledged bird should fly low instead of high (signifying to give up following line 4 in the upper trigram).

 The 4th line

-Text: (The subject is) the source of Yu; there will be great attainment; do not suspect; friends will gather (like) hair (bound by a) clasp.
+The subject is the source of Yu; there will be great attainment.
+Do not suspect; friends will gather (盍) like hair bound by a clasp.